frhan/frhan.github.io/_posts/2017-02-04-binary-search-implementation-in-go.md

 ---
 layout: post
-title: Implementation of Binary Search Algorithm in go programming language
+title: Implementation of Binary Search Algorithm in Go
 ---

 Last few days, I am looking into the go programming language.It seems like to me the C programing language with less complexity.As a very beginner of the language, I tried to implement the basic binary search algorithm in go.